Ameobea/json_dotpath/README.md

 - any other key turns it into a map
 - any key starting with an escape creates a map as well (e.g. `\0.aaa` turns `null` into `{"0": {"aaa": …} }` )

 JSON null is considered an empty value and is transformed into `Ok(None)` when retrieved, as it can not be deserialized.

-Setting a value to `Value::Null` works as expected and places a JSON null in the object.
+Setting a value to `Value::Null` works as expected and places a JSON null in the object, the same applies when getting a mutable reference.